nuuuwan/news_lk3_data/README.md

 A Committee of Inquiry has been appointed to investigate into the actions of the State Intelligence Service (SIS), Chief of National Intelligence (CNI) and other authorities regarding prior intelligence received on the Easter Sunday terror attacks.

 The committee led by retired Judge Ms A.N.J.
 De Alwis was appointed by President Ranil Wickremesinghe, President’s Media Division (PMD) said.

+Meanwhile, it will assess responses based on Indian agency intel and investigate THE Directorate of Military Intelligence’s (DMI) initial LTTE link to Vavunathivu killings.

 The findings of the Committee of Inquiry are due by September 15, 2024, according to the PMD.